webturtl/stats220/index.md

 ![](mymeme.png)

 I made this meme because:
-* I am not a fan of doing uni online
+* I think it's way more fun to be in class for uni
-* I found these images and thought that they were a good fit
+* I found these images and thought they were a good fit for how I feel about this

 ### CODE
 ```